cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 space heating and cooling demand calculations.

 `UsageZone` is a zone of a `Building` (or of a `BuildingPart`) with homogeneous usage conditions and indoor climate control settings.
-It is a semantic object, with an optional geometry (`volumeGeometry`), which may be or not related to a geometric entity (Building, BuildingPart, Room etc.).
+Minimally defined by the mandatory attribute `usageZoneType` of type `CurrentUseValue`, it is a semantic object, with an optional geometry (`volumeGeometry`), which may be or not related to a geometric entity (Building, BuildingPart, Room etc.).

-`UsageZone` is minimally defined by the two mandatory attributes `usageZoneClass` (its usage type according to the CityGML Code list of the `_AbstractBuilding` attribute `class`) and `floorArea`.
-The latter may be attributed several times to a building, specifying different values for different `FloorAreaType`.
+Beside the `volumeGeometry` attribute, the building storeys occupied by this `UsageZone` may be also indicated by means of the attribute `usedFloors` (0 corresponding to the ground floor).
+As for `_AbstractBuilding` and `ThermalZone`, `UsageZone` may be characterized by several `floorArea` attributes of different types (e.g. net floor area, brutto floor area).

 Its HVAC schedules are characterized by the optional attributes `heatingSchedule`, `coolingSchedule` and `ventilationSchedule` (respectively for the heating and cooling set-point temperature schedules, and air ventilation schedules).

-Alternatively to the `volumeGeometry` attribute, the building storeys occupied by this `UsageZone` may be also indicated by means of the attribute `usedFloors` (0 corresponding to the ground floor).
-Its optional `internalGains` attribute corresponds to the sum of the energy dissipated from the occupants and the facilities inside the zone.
+Its optional `averageInternalGains` attribute corresponds to the sum of the energy dissipated from the occupants and the facilities inside the zone.
+Its type `HeatExchangeType` allows to detail the proportion of the different heat exchanges.

 The following XML example describe the modeling of a mixed-usage building.